Frank Hall Standish: Biography

-Frank Hall Standish died in 1840 at Cadiz, unmarried and probably without issue, and was buried in the Standish crypt at St Laurence's, Chorley.
+Frank Hall Standish died in 1840 at Cádiz, unmarried and probably without issue, and was buried in the Standish crypt at St Laurence's, Chorley.
 The manor of Duxbury and the estates passed to his second cousin, William Standish Carr.

 "Piqued at the English ministry's refusal to revive the baronetcy", however, or "as a mark of respect to the French" he gave his book and art collections to the French king Louis Philippe.
 Until the revolution of 1848, the art works were displayed in the Standish gallery in the Louvre.
 Subsequently, Louis Philippe reclaimed them as his private property and the whole was sold in 1852–3, the drawings, etc., in Paris and the paintings in London.
 The books passed to his son, Henri d'Orléans, duc d'Aumale and formed part of the collection which he bequeathed to the Institut de France along with the Château de Chantilly.
 They are still held there in the Musée Condé.